Rosebeatty/Web-Scraper/frontend/README.md

 ## Description

-Web scraper collects the page title, login requirements, internal and external links and headings from any searched url.
+Web scraper collects the page title, login requirements, internal and external links and headings from any website.
 The app is fully-responsive and created with Go, React, and Material UI.

 <br/>